4 Surprising Tips for a Successful Job Interview in English

 Not sure what questions to ask?
 No problem.
 Don’t forget I’ve got a lesson for you on that: 5 Smart Questions to Ask at the End of a Job Interview.

 I’d love to hear from you on this topic!

-Have you every interviewed in English before?
+Have you ever interviewed in English before?
 Or will you have an English job interview in the future?

 - If you have completed a job interview in English, what is your number one piece of advice for others?
-What helped you in preparing for your interview?
+What helped you the most in preparing for your interview?

 - What is your greatest concern or fear about job interviews in English?

 I look forward to hearing from you and chatting with you in the comments!

 Download my free training on how to build the courage and confidence you need to say what you want in English.